dantonnoriega/PubPol590-Sp15/Workshop 1/workshop_1.md

 You can find more detailed help about the basic Git commands being used [here](http://gitref.org/basic/).

 ## Basic Unix Directory Commands
-Before we use Git locally on our own files, we should review a few Unix commands that are necessary for navigating through files and directories (aka the "file system").
+Before we use Git locally on our own files, we should review a few Unix commands that are necessary for navigating through files and directories (aka the "file system") in the Terminal (Mac OS X) or Git Bash (Windows).

 ** Basics **
 `pwd` -- ("print working directory") this displays the current working directory